Disclaimer: I f*cking finally finished! I own all!

 "We can do without her, Warchief," a deep voice spoke to his right.
 Thrall turned to see Nazgrel and Lacktooth gaining on him, and with a grimace he made room for his second-in-command.

 "This must be a stroll in the woods, since you think us safe enough to abandon your post," he grumbled.

 Nazgrel lowered his head momentarily, but only repeated his words.

 "Sing me another song, Nazgrel," Thrall snapped.
 "You know as well as I that victory relies on the three of us.
 Three!"
 He kicked Gnasher hard, driving the alpha into a frenzied run that put Lacktooth into a lather.

-"You are only two left, and that Priestess does nothing to aid our victory!"
-Nazgrel yelled at him.
+"You are only two left, and that priestess does nothing to aid our victory!"
+Nazgrel yelled after him.
 Thrall suddenly felt like the ground had been yanked away under Gnasher's paws.
 He swallowed, trying to regain control of his insides.

 "Don't say that," he muttered hoarsely.
 "She is still alive.
 I know that she is!"
 The crystal beacon was at his belt, still carrying a star of light in its center the last time he looked.
 Calm yourself, he thought.
 She had felt his distress through the stone.
 It had to work both ways.
 It had to.

 "If you say so, my lord," Nazgrel conceded tactfully, and Thrall was glad to let the subject fall.
 He was not even allowing himself the mention of her name lately.